 ✅ Use body part flash cards and play games

-When I do this activity with my patients that have hemiplegia, I always give these cards to them for homework, having them do the arm, shoulder, neck and trunk flashcards as well as this makes for holistic intervention (the other body part cards, instructions & how to grade can be accessed in the OT Flourish Membership).
+When I do right left discrimination occupational therapy activities with my patients that have hemiplegia, I always give these cards to them for homework, having them do the arm, shoulder, neck and trunk flashcards as well as this makes for holistic intervention (the other body part cards, instructions & how to grade can be accessed in the OT Accelerator).

 Resources: